For Immediate ReleaseDecember 07, 2023

-San Rafael, CA – The Marin County Board of Supervisors has recognized 88 outstanding MarinShares volunteers and Marinterns students for their significant impacts while serving in county departments.
-The group includes three volunteers with 24 years of service each and a legal intern who served more than 2,000 hours.
+San Rafael, CA – The Marin County Board of Supervisors has recognized 121 outstanding MarinShares volunteers and Marinterns students for their significant contributions to County departments.

-Supervisors unanimously passed individual resolutions of commendation at their November 8 meeting.
-Honorees were active in 11 County departments in a wide range of roles.
+Supervisors passed individual resolutions of commendation at the December 5 board meeting.
+Honorees were active in 17 County departments, fulfilling many roles.

-Interns gained experience in the fields of public policy, health and wellness, the law, social services, child welfare, human resources, administrative support, and epidemiology.
+Interns gained experience in law, information technology, local history, public policy, health and wellness, communications, marketing, social services, child welfare, human resources, administrative support, and sustainability.

-The honorees made significant impacts, completed their assignments, and were recommended for special honors by their immediate staff supervisors.
+The honorees delivered exceptional performance, completed their County roles, and were recommended for special honors by their immediate staff supervisors.

-According to the most recent MarinShares and Marinterns annual impact report, more than 8,100 volunteers and interns served nearly 223,000 hours across County departments.
+The most recent MarinShares and Marinterns annual impact report denotes more than 7,200 volunteers and unpaid interns serving across the County organization.

-Participants are active as legal interns, peer counselors, Marin Teen Girl Ambassadors, fire lookouts, Marin Center ushers, consultants in several disciplines, child welfare interns, ombudsmen, parks and open space stewards, graphic designers, senior peer counselors, tutors, event volunteers, student nurses, writers, and much more.
+Participants are active as archivists, legal interns, fire truck drivers, Marin Center ushers, teen ambassadors, ombudsmen, parks and open space stewards, peer counselors, tutors, emergency radio operators, writers, office aides, public policy researchers, search and rescuers, and much more.